Author of Teen Paranormal Fiction

 In early June this year, we finally moved into our home.
 We’re situated near the base of one of the mountains here in the Lower Mainland with a nice view of the river valley and the occasional sighting of Mt.
 Baker in Washington State.

-My writing suffered more than I cared to imagine.
-Just opening a Word doc in order to spark some creative juices ended up sparking panic attacks instead.
+My writing suffered more than I cared to admit.
+Just opening a Word doc to spark some creative juices ended up sparking panic attacks instead.
 I joked at first thinking I was just having an adult temper tantrum.
 But as the months wore on and the word count kept dwindling, I got worried.
 Was I losing my creativity?
 Do I no longer enjoy writing?
 What’s going on?

 I think Mochi also lost some of her mojo in the apartment (photo: Rissa Renae)